 City Health Care Partnership CIC (CHCP) has teamed up with Inhealthcare to deliver a digital health service in Hull to improve the quality of life of people living with long term conditions including heart failure and chronic obstructive pulmonary disease.

-The CHCP Telehealth Service empowers people to monitor and manage their conditions and offers different levels of support based on individual needs.
+The COPD and heart failure telehealth service empowers people to monitor and manage their conditions and offers different levels of support based on individual needs.

 According to personal requirements, patients are equipped with a variety of devices such as a set of scales, blood pressure monitor, oxygen sensor and forehead thermometer.